Mesh generation with the Mapbox Maps SDK for Unity, Part 3: style buildings

 - Find and select your

 At this point, your buildings are almost ready to visualize!
-In order to apply the blue color you created above to the schools in your scene, add the
+To apply the blue color you created above to the schools in your scene, add the

 CityBlueMergedBuildingStack to your

 - In the